 - Radcliff Road – Fulham Road gives way to Redcliffe Road, a residential street of gorgeous townhouses, lined with cherry blossom trees.
 Reminds me of a scene out of Marry Poppins.
 To find search for Redcliffe Road, Kensington, SW10 9NP.

-- Tower Bridge Road – The iconic pic of Red phone box with beautiful blossom on Tower Bridge Road, south of the Thames.
+- Tower Bridge Road – The iconic pic of a Red phone box with beautiful blossom on Tower Bridge Road, south of the Thames.
 To find look for Tower Bridge Rd, SE1 3LU.
 Continue for about six minutes by foot from the south end of Tower Bridge, or head east from London Bridge Station.

 - Mount Street Gardens, Mayfair – Mayfair’s Mount Street Gardens form a small but lovely public space equipped with plenty of benches for you to enjoy your lunch in the shade of a voluptuous cherry blossom tree.
 To find search for Mount St, Mayfair, W1K 2TH.

-- Thurloe Street – Located in a tiny spot between Thurloe Square Garden and V&A Museum, you will find the Yalta Memorial Garden with beautiful row of Cherry blossom trees.
+- Thurloe Street – Located in a tiny spot between Thurloe Square Garden and V&A Museum, you will find the Yalta Memorial Garden with a beautiful row of Cherry blossom trees.
 To find look for Cromwell Rd, Knightsbridge, SW7 2RL.

 - Swiss Cottage Station – Random place we found by accident, but if you find yourself near Swiss Cottage Station in the spring, make sure to have a gander along this little cherry blossom path.
 To find search for Swiss Cottage Station, Finchley Rd, NW3 6HY, between Swiss Cottage Station and the Swiss Cottage Library.